Jovan-Savic/os1kernel/README.md

 ## Important notes

-**userMain** is used as ordinary main in other projects, where **main** in this case is used only in system mode (regime), it prepares whole kernel for user activities - initialization of memory and preparing for userMain and user mode.
+**userMain** is used as ordinary main in other projects, where **main** in this case is used only in system mode, it prepares whole kernel for user activities - initialization of memory and preparing for userMain and user mode.

 Kernel and user app are compiled as one .exe file which is then run on the host OS - modified version of MIT's xv6 OS.
 Using QEMU emulator, xv6 creates virtual space for our .exe file, making it see the whole system as it's own HW with one whole available memory space.